shsjxzh/Style-transfer-on-Hand-Written-Numbers/README.md

 ![image](https://github.com/shsjxzh/Style-transfer-on-Hand-Written-Numbers/blob/master/assets/structure.png) \
 The network consists of 5 parts:
 * an identity encoder network I to encode the identities of digits
-* an attribute encoder network E to extract attributes of digits
+* an attribute encoder network E to extract attributes of digits.
+It is similar to the encoder of **VAE**
 * a generator network G to synthesize a digit from a combined input of identity and attributes
 * a classification network C to preserve the identity of the generated digits
 * a discriminate network D to distinguish between real and generated digits